Burundi entry requirements for Rwanda passport holders

 Hotel booking or host invitation

-Carry a hotel reservation confirmation or a letter of invitation from your host in Burundi.
-Officers occasionally ask for this at the border, especially if you arrive without a clear itinerary.
+Carry a printed hotel reservation or a letter of invitation from your host in Burundi.
+Officers occasionally ask for it, especially if you arrive without a clear itinerary.

 Recommended